coleifer/peewee/docs/peewee/cookbook.rst

 The above approach is slow for a couple of reasons:

 1. If you are using autocommit (the default), then each call to :py:meth:`~Model.create` happens in its own transaction.
-That is going to be slow!
+That is going to be really slow!
 2. There is a decent amount of Python logic getting in your way, and each :py:class:`InsertQuery` must be generated and parsed into SQL.
-3. That's a lot of data (in terms of raw bytes) you are sending to your database to parse.
+3. That's a lot of data (in terms of raw bytes of SQL) you are sending to your database to parse.
 4. We are retrieving the *last insert id*, which causes an additional query to be executed in some cases.

 You can get a **very significant speedup** by simply wrapping this in a :py:meth:`~Database.transaction`.